A Patient’s Journey with Medical AI: The Case of Mrs. Jones

 “Your recent biopsy was covered.
 However, the requested follow-up imaging is not approved at this time.”

-What she does not know is that her insurance claim was reviewed by an AI algorithm which assessed her needs using a risk-based, cost-effective prediction model.
+Mrs. Jones is unaware that her insurance claim was reviewed by an AI algorithm which assessed her needs using a risk-based, cost-effective prediction model.
 The AI flagged her follow-up as “low priority” based on statistical models, leading to an automatic denial for coverage.

 Frustrated, Mrs. Jones tries to appeal the decision but struggles to reach a human representative.
 When she finally does, the agent explains that the AI system has determined the additional follow-up imaging as “not medically necessary.”
 The agent cannot provide further details, as they themselves do not fully understand how this determination was made.
 As a result, Mrs. Jones, her doctor, and her insurance agent are unable to properly advocate for covering further testing.